paulirish/git-open/git-open.1.md

 ## OPTIONS

 `-c`, `--commit`
-  Open the current commit.
+  Open the current commit or the given commit hash.
 See `EXAMPLES` for more information.
   Only tested with GitHub & GitLab.

 `-i`, `--issue`